analytics-api

 2. Day 3: Set up duplicate detection.
 Drop in the DuplicateDetector class and run it for a week.
 You’ll likely find duplicates within hours.

-3. Day 4-5: Build your first reconciliation.
-Pick your highest-value event (usually purchases) and compare analytics data against your backend.
-Calculate the gap.
+3. Day 4-5: Build your first API validation check.
+Pick your highest-value event (usually purchases) and write the Python assertion against your Reporting API.
+Run it manually first, then schedule it.

 4. Week 2: Add anomaly detection.
 Set up daily checks for total events and conversion count.
 Start with high sensitivity thresholds and tune down as you learn your normal patterns.